mattiasw/browserloop/README.md

 [![npm version](https://badge.fury.io/js/browserloop.svg)](https://www.npmjs.com/package/browserloop)
 [![npm downloads](https://img.shields.io/npm/dm/browserloop.svg)](https://www.npmjs.com/package/browserloop)

-A Model Context Protocol (MCP) server for taking screenshots of web pages using Playwright.
-This tool allows AI agents to automatically capture and analyze screenshots for UI verification or other tasks.
+A Model Context Protocol (MCP) server for taking screenshots and reading console logs from web pages using Playwright.
+This tool allows AI agents to automatically capture screenshots and monitor browser console output for debugging, testing, and development tasks.

 **NOTE:** Almost all of the code in this repository has been auto-generated.
 That means you should probably not trust it too much.
 That being said, it does work and I'm using it myself.